-\textbf{Spin-wave decoherence induced by atomic random motion.} After MW photons are stored as a spin wave, the atomic random motion perturbs the spin wave phase, reducing the probability of successful optical conversion over time.
+After MW photons are stored as a spin wave, the atomic random motion perturbs the spin wave phase, reducing the probability of successful optical conversion over time.
 The decoherence timescale is determined by the average time for the atoms to traverse $1/2\pi$ of the spin-wave wavelength $\lambda_{\mathrm{sw}}$,